mihaelacoman1/DataStructureEngine/README.md

 The following commands are planned additions to improve file management.
 They are not yet implemented but are part of ongoing development:

-LIST: Will display all files currently stored in the server’s data/ directory.
+<p align="center">•</p> LIST: Will display all files currently stored in the server’s data/ directory.
 This will help users quickly see which files exist on the server.
 REPLACE <filename> <new_content>: Will replace the content of an existing file without creating a new one if it does not exist.
 This ensures safe updates to existing files without accidental creation of new files.

 ## Features